Confuzu/CivitAI-Model-grabber/README.md

 - Download results now distinguish between newly downloaded, skipped (already existed), and failed files instead of lumping skipped files into the failure count.
 - Token lookup now supports `CIVITAI_API_TOKEN` environment variable and `.env` file in addition to CLI arg and interactive prompt.
 - Usernames and download type are now entered interactively (comma-separated usernames)
+- Each version now gets its own directory with its own files, images, trigger words, and description.
+Falling back to the version ID if the name is empty.

 # 0.7 New Feature
 **Triggerwords text File**